Khalistan Referendum: Background

 Sikhs for Justice (SFJ), which was banned in India in 2019, intends to conduct the referendum in Punjab and major cities worldwide.
 The Indian government has accused Canada of permitting extremists to carry out activities that are "deeply objectionable" and "politically motivated," which pose a threat to India's integrity.
-While Canadian authorities have defended the exercise as an exercise of freedom of speech the Khalistani campaign has become a contentious issue in the relationship between New Delhi and Ottawa.
+Canadian authorities have defended the exercise as an exercise of freedom of speech.
+The Khalistani campaign has become a contentious issue in the relationship between New Delhi and Ottawa.
 There are numerous cases registered in India against the SFJ and its founder, Gurpatwant Singh Pannun.
 In India, politicians in Punjab say the Khalistan movement there has been practically nonexistent for decades.

 Referendum by country

 United Kingdom

 On 31 October 2021, about 30,000 Sikhs took part in the first phase of the Khalistan referendum in London.
 A similar referendum was held in London in November 2021 with campaigners claiming that some 10,000 people participated.
 On 9 January 2022, the cities of Leeds and Luton hosted the eighth round of the Khalistan Referendum.